Delaware Car Insurance

 - Uninsured motorist property damage coverage: $10,000 per accident*

 - Personal injury protection coverage: $15,000 per person and $30,000 per accident

 Teen Drivers in Delaware

-Delaware teens looking to get their driver’s licenses should become familiar with Delaware’s teen driving laws.
+Delaware teens looking to get their driver's licenses should become familiar with Delaware's teen driving laws.
 Graduated Driver License rules apply to drivers under age 18.
-To receive a learner’s permit, a teen driver must be at least 16 years old.
-They must also complete a written exam, and show proof of being enrolled in a driver education program, and be supervised by a licensed parent, guardian or driver at least 25 years old, with at least five years driving experience.
+To receive a learner's permit, a teen driver must be at least 16 years old.
+They must also complete a written exam, have proof of passing a driver education program, and be supervised by a licensed parent, guardian or driver at least 25 years old, with at least five years driving experience.

 After six months, the driver becomes eligible for a restricted license.
 With the restricted license, teens cannot drive between 10:00 pm and 6:00 am (unless driving to or from work, school, or church) and cannot have more than one passenger (except for immediate family members) in the car with them.
 The permit will automatically convert to a Class D license once the permit holder has completed a full 12 months of valid driving.

 The Division of Motor Vehicles (DMV) will begin introducing new Delaware titles, registration cards, registration validation stickers, and motorcycle license plates effective immediately.